Cheerleading: Competition and governance in Canada

+Canadian cheer on the global stage

 There are two world championship competitions that Canada participates in.
 The first is the ICU World Championships where the Canadian National Teams compete against other countries.
-The second is The Cheerleading Worlds where Canadian club teams, referred to as "all-star" teams, compete at the USASF Cheerleading Worlds.
-National team members who compete at the ICU Worlds can also compete with their "all-star club" teams.
-Although athletes can compete in both International Cheer Union (ICU) and USASF, crossovers between teams at each individual competition are not permitted.
+The second is The Cheerleading Worlds where Canadian club teams, referred to as "all-star" teams, compete within the IASF divisions.
+National team members who compete at the ICU Worlds can also compete with their "all-star club" teams at the IASF World Championships.
+Although athletes can compete in both International Cheer Union (ICU) and IASF championships, crossovers between teams at each individual competition are not permitted.
 Teams compete against the other teams from their countries on the first day of competition and the top three teams from each country in each division continue to finals.
 At the end of finals, the top team scoring the highest for their country earns the "Nations Cup".
-Canada has multiple teams across their country that compete in the USASF Cheerleading Worlds Championship.
+Canada has multiple teams across their country that compete in the IASF Cheerleading Worlds Championship.
+In total, Canada has had 98 International podium finishes at cheer events.

-The International Cheer Union (ICU) is built of 103 countries that compete against each other in four divisions; Coed Premier, All-girl Premier, Coed Elite, and All-girl Elite.
-Canada has a national team ran by the Canadian Cheer Union (CCU).
-Their Coed Elite Level 5 Team and their All-girl Elite Level 5 team are 4-time world champions.
-The athletes on the teams are found from all over the country.
-In 2013, they added two more teams to their roster.
-A new division that will compete head-to-head with the United States: in both the All-girl and Coed Premier Level 6 divisions.
-Members tryout and are selected on the basis of their skills and potential to succeed.
-Canada's national program has grown to be one of the most successful programs.
+The International Cheer Union (ICU) is built of 119 member nations, who are eligible to field teams to compete against one another at the ICU World Championships in a number of divisions in both cheerleading and performance cheer, with special divisions for youth, junior and adaptive abilities athletes.
+Cheer Canada fields a national team, with up to 40 athletes from around the country for both a senior national all girl and senior national coed team training at three training camps across the season in Canada before 28 athletes per team are selected to train in Florida, with 24 athletes going on to compete on the competition floor at ICU Worlds.
+In the 2023 ICU World Championships, Canada won a total of 4 medals (1 gold and 3 silver) with teams entered in the Youth All Girl, Youth Coed, Unified Median, Unified Advanced, Premier All Girl, Premier Coed, Performance Cheer Hip Hop doubles, Performance Cheer Pom Doubles and Performance Cheer Pom divisions.

+In total, Team Canada holds podium placements at the ICU World Championships from the following years/divisions: